 • Whilst you are ‘in the zone’, why not throw in some stretches and exercises specifically designed to strengthen your back?
 Easy to learn and do, the British Chiropractic Association has developed a sequence of precise, slow stretches, each with a specific purpose.
 Visit www.chiropractic-uk.co.uk

 Chiropractic treatment may speed up your recovery from injury, enhance your performance, and help to prevent future problems.

-Chiropractors are not just concerned with the treatment of sports-related injuries but also how to prevent them in the first place.
-Whether you are a professional sports person or someone who plays sports for fun, chiropractic can help optimise an athlete’s overall performance, working with them and their coaches to achieve the best of the body’s ability.
+Chiropractors are not just concerned with the treatment of sports-related injuries, but also how to prevent them in the first place.
+Whether you are a professional sports person or someone who plays sports for fun, chiropractic can help optimise your overall performance, working with you and your coaches to achieve the best of the body’s ability.

-As the sporting world is now coming to recognise the high quality level of diagnosis, treatment and injury prevention that a specialist Chiropractor can provide, the majority of professional teams and athletes now employ Chiropractors as part of their care team to help prevent and treat injuries.
-Chiropractic treatment aims to restore good ranges of joint motion, joint flexibility, muscle function, control and co-ordination, as well as to assist the development and maintenance of muscle strength.
+The sporting world is now coming to recognise the high quality level of diagnosis, treatment and injury prevention that a specialist Chiropractor can provide, and the majority of professional teams and athletes now employ Chiropractors as part of their care team.
+Chiropractic treatment aims to restore ranges of joint motion, joint flexibility, muscle function, control and co-ordination, as well as to assist the development and maintenance of muscle strength.

-During a course of treatment, and/or whilst concentrating on injury prevention, your chiropractor can also help develop your approach to sport pre and post participation.
+During a course of treatment,your chiropractor can also help develop your approach to sport pre-/post-participation.
 They will advise you on key components such as warm up, cool-down, in game technique, injury education, off season rehab, and other factors that can aid performance.